Schniz/remastered/packages/docs-site/docs/1_Concepts/1_data_fetching.md

 ---
 title: Data Fetching
+description: Data fetching is not a special case in front-end applications.
+It's the core of our work.
+In Remastered, we've got you covered.
 ---

 Data fetching is not a special case in front-end applications.
 It's the core of our work.
 In Remastered, we've got you covered.